gabe-ochoa/resume/Readme.md

 ```
   - 1.5 years of running Kubernetes in production with large scale workloads
-  - Architected and led migration of all microservices from PAAS provider to highly
+  - Architected and led migration of all micro-services from Heroku to highly
     available AWS hosted Kubernetes Clusters including full CI/CD
   - Built and maintained tools for self-service use of the infrastructure by developers
   - On-call for and supported 18 micro-services and underlying infrastructure
-  - Architected and built a fault tolerant logging and metrics pipeline for micro-services
+  - Architected and built a fault-tolerant logging and metrics pipeline
   - Developed and championed SRE culture/practices across engineering organization
 ```